Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 What if you wanted to send a single coaxial digital audio output to two different playback devices?

-For example, you might want to send a TV’s audio output to a soundbar and a separate DAC – or from a CD player to an amplifier and a DAC.
+For example, send a TV’s audio output to a soundbar and a separate DAC – or from a CD player to an amplifier and a DAC.

 The solution is quite simple.
 You can buy an RCA Y-adapter audio cable similar to the one below: